luksamuk/blockchain-rs/README.md

 This blockchain implementation is largely based on [this article from website HackerNoon](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46), however, I've rewritten it in Rust in the way I could.
 Plus, since I couldn't rely on Flask, I tried to take the multithreaded approach with a CLI interface of sorts, and manually handling HTTP requests from another thread.

+## What does it do?
+I have set some goals for this project.
+Although this is probably not the best implementation of a blockchain, I aim to

+- Provide a basic implementation for a blockchain, not worrying about security since it is being done for educational purposes;
+- Although there is almost no focus on security, I may implement some security measures here and there to learn about them;
+- The blockchain will be able to sync with remote nodes;
+- Simple wallets can be generated for testing purposes, to test mining and transactions;
+- Some algorithms may follow some standards, but not entirely.
+For example, as per today (12/8/2017), the wallets are a set of five addresses, generated much like v1 of Bitcoin, or at least how it is described on the wiki (see links below).
+However, the seed for address generation is an UUID instead of a public key.
+Since generating the pair requires a few security considerations for doing it right, I just didn't do it for now, since I really don't care about it right now;
+- Interact with the blockchain from a very basic HTTP protocol, mostly used for consensus only;
+- Interact with the blockchain using a console interface, a REPL;
+- Try to follow the Rust guidelines and good borrow checker practices, even though I might write a lot of ugly, spaghetti code here.

 ## Compile
 Since this is a Rust program, you'll find no difficulty building it if you have Cargo installed.